M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Human Evaluation

 We conduct a human validation study to examine whether our VLM-as-a-judge shows consistency with human scoring.
-Each of the \texttt{mmE5} and \texttt{B3} embedding models was evaluated on 100 samples, annotated by five human raters, and analyzed using five reliability metrics: Fleiss’ $\kappa$, Gwet’s AC2, Krippendorff’s $\alpha$, Conger’s $\kappa$, and Brennan–Prediger’s coefficient.
+Each of the \texttt{mmE5} and \texttt{B3} embedding models was evaluated on 100 samples, annotated by five human raters, and analyzed using five reliability metrics: Fleiss’ $\kappa$, Gwet’s AC2, Krippendorff’s $\alpha$, Conger’s $\kappa$, and Brennan-Prediger’s coefficient.

 Overall, the results indicate strong agreement for the \texttt{mmE5} model and moderate agreement for the \texttt{B3} model.
 This suggests that the lower retrieval performance observed for \texttt{B3} may stem from an understanding mismatch, where specific chunks receive higher localized scores despite inconsistent overall perception.